awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ReplicationSourceIdentifier`  <a name="cfn-rds-dbcluster-replicationsourceidentifier"></a>
-The Amazon Resource Name \(ARN\) of the source DB instance or DB cluster if this DB cluster is created as a Read Replica\.
+The Amazon Resource Name \(ARN\) of the source DB instance or DB cluster if this DB cluster is created as a read replica\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)